BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleHowManySquares/instructions.md

 Define seperate functions for all of your drawings/shapes/initials.
 For example, you might define drawSquare() that draws a single square.
-Add comments
+Add comments so that we know who coded each function

 Define a function named isValidNumber that requires one argument (myNumber) and returns True or False if myNumber is valid.
 For this project, any integer 1-10 is valid.